otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/020_Hypermedia/020_Links/010_must-use-absolute-urls.md

 header value must be used for generating absolute URLs.

 The `Forwarded` header may contain the directives `host` and `proto`.
 The `host` directive contains the `Host` request field as received by the proxy that forwarded the request.
 The `proto` directive contains the protocol that was used to make the request to the proxy (usually `http` or `https`).
-For the construction of absolute URLs based on the `Forwarded` Header, the service also needs to take into account the path under which the service is made available to the client by the reverse proxy.
+For the construction of absolute URLs based on the `Forwarded` header, the service also needs to take into account the path under which the service is made available to the client by the reverse proxy.

 Motivation:

 Exposing any form of relative URI (no matter if the relative URI uses an absolute or relative path) introduces avoidable client side complexity.
 It also requires clarity on the base URI, which might not be given when using features like embedding subresources.

 The main advantage of non-absolute URIs is the reduction in payload size, which can be better achieved by following the recommendation to use gzip compression.

 Example:

 In this example the origin service (serving <https://myExampleService:8080>) can only be reached through a reverse proxy which acts as an API gateway (serving <https://api.otto.de>).
 The client communicates with the origin service through the API gateway.
 That is why the origin service can only deduct the client facing URI from the `Forwarded` header.
 The `Forwarded` header is set by the API gateway.

 ```http request